Best & Worst Days of the Week to Fly – The Cheapest Times to Travel in 2022

 Look for flights departing and returning on Tuesday, Wednesday, Thursday, or Saturday.
 Try to fly during the shoulder season as opposed to the peak season.
 Remember, high demand means high flight prices.
 If possible, book a flight for the early morning or late at night as opposed to the mid-morning or late afternoon.

 And remember, those are just guidelines.
 Factors such as lack of available flights and unforeseen high demand may limit your options.
 See our best websites to book flights and our guide on finding cheap flights for more information.
+Our best airline credit cards guide features ways to earn more points on airfare as well as other benefits.

 Get The Vacationer Newsletter